hkellaway/HNKGooglePlacesAutocomplete/README.md

 ### Places

-`HNKGooglePlacesAutocompletePlace` objects are returned from queries and represent the suggested places for that query.
+`HNKGooglePlacesAutocompletePlace` objects are returned from Queries and represent the suggested Places for that Query.

-#### CLPlacemark from Google Place
+### CLPlacemark from Google Place

 HNKGooglePlacesAutocomplete comes with a category that facilitates translating Places to `CLPlacemarks` - this is often used when placing pins on a Map.
 To translate a Place to a `CLPlacemark`, first include the proper header: `#import "CLPlacemark+HNKAdditions.h"`.
 Then call as follows:

-##### hnk_placemarkFromGooglePlace:apiKey:completion:
+#### hnk_placemarkFromGooglePlace:apiKey:completion:

 ```objective-c
 [CLPlacemark hnk_placemarkFromGooglePlace:place